Ingenia Motion Control

 Experience with Amazon Web Services (AWS) (EC2, VPC, VPN, etc.).
 Configuration of IPsec VPN tunnels and roadwarrior connections (Strongswan).
 Configuration of Active Directory server (Samba 4).
 Configuration of RADIUS server (FreeRADIUS).
 Experience setting up OpenWRT routers.
 Experience setting up complex Linux server settings.

 Extensive experience with EagleCAD PCB design tool.
 Familiar with schematics.
-Some experience with Agilent ADS and Ansys HFSS RF design tools.

 Algorithms, maths and physics